 View full guide »

-Canada currently has free trade agreements with 16 countries or regions and is in the process of negotiating ten (10) additional agreements and exploring at least five (5) new agreements.
+Canada currently has free trade agreements with 16 countries or regions and is in the process of actively negotiating six (6) additional agreements, and is exploring at least four (4) new agreements.

 On July 1, 2020, the USMCA entered into force.
-This agreement is a replacement for NAFTA and includes key updates and changes that will modernize trade between the three member countries.
+This agreement is a replacement for NAFTA and includes key updates and changes that were intended to modernize trade between the three member countries.

 - Importation of goods

 - Canada's blocking legislation: The Foreign Extraterritorial Measures Act

 1. Importation of goods